swisstackle/pr/dirs_pr.md

   - Expected behavior: Executing the files in the specified directories and only said files without an error message.
 - Test with no argument specified and no cycles, where the /test directory includes atleast one file in one of the subdirectories (recursively).
   - Expected behavior: Executing every file inside the /test directory recursively without an error message.
 - Test with no argument and cycles through Symlinks inside /test, where the /test directory includes atleast one file in one of the subdirectories (recursively).
+DONE
   - Expected behavior: Executing every file inside the /test directory recursively without an error message and without cycling.
 - Test with no argument and empty directory.
   - Expected behavior: Output error message saying that the command could not find a file inside the /test directory.